-"Worker's Paradise"
+"Vacationer's Paradise"

-Welcome to The Moby Dick Hotel, Restaurant and Oyster Farm located onWillapaBay and theLong BeachPeninsula.
+Welcome to The Moby Dick Hotel and Oyster Farm located on Willapa Bay and the Long Beach Peninsula.
 The Moby Dick has a long history of serving the public as a hostelry and restaurant.
-Originally built in 1929-30, buildings and furnishings have been restored in the spirit of the 30’s with an eclectic, bohemian charm offering a unique and comfortable atmosphere.
-Nine rooms, all with their own stylishly funky personality, come packaged with a three-course breakfast featuring our home-grown oysters.
+Originally built in 1929-30, the buildings and furnishings have been restored in the spirit of the 30’s with an eclectic, bohemian charm offering a unique and comfortable atmosphere.
+Nine rooms, all with their own stylishly funky personality, come packaged with a full breakfast.
 Spacious public rooms include two living rooms and a small lounge upstairs, complemented by a classic fireplace - the perfect spot to curl up with a good book selected from our fine collection of literature.
 A piano from the 40’s and a video collection add to the possibilities.

 View Our Blog